Sirat Bani Hilal: Historical background

-The event of Taghribat Bani Hilal has a basis in history, when Zirid Tunisia broke away from the Fatimid empire in the 11th century.
+The event of Taghribat Bani Hilal has a basis in history, when Zirid broke away from the Fatimid empire in the 11th century.
 Early sources describe how the Fatimid Caliph sent the Banu Hilal to central North Africa lands to punish the Zirids for rebelling.
 Some Western historians dismiss these political motivations and doubt whether the migrations were politically motivated at all, instead to seeking to emphasize sociological and climatic motivations.

-The epic has come to represent a foundational myth for Arab identity in North Africa and the spread of Islam across the Sahara effecting the cultural heritage of countries as far south as Sahel states such as Mali and Niger.
+The epic has come to represent a foundational story for Arab identity in North Africa and the spread of Islam across the Sahara effecting the cultural heritage of countries as far south as Sahel states such as Mali and Niger.

 The epic, performed since the 14th century, has been sung in verses by master poets who provide their own musical accompaniment on a percussion instrument.
 It is a unique literary and musical form that reflects in it Arab folk history, customs, beliefs, symbolism and traditions.
 Proverbs and puzzles derived from the epic are often a part of everyday conversation in many areas of the Middle East.
-Some of the prominent characters of the epic include Abu zed al-Hilaliy, El Zenaty Kalepha and Zayab Ibn Ganem and there are several places in the Middle East that have been named for heroes mentioned in the epic.
+Some of the prominent characters of the epic include Abu Zayd al-Hilali, Al-Zanaty Khalifa and Dhiyab Ibn Ghanem and there are several places in the Middle East that have been named for heroes mentioned in the epic.
 The Al-Sirah Al Hilaliyyah exalts courage and heroism and has in it themes of honour and revenge and of war and romance.
 It places events from a recalled and orally transferred history in their social and historical contexts and is a record of customs and practices and the food, clothing and lifestyles of these communities across time.

-This crude political act had two major effects, one cultural, and the other literary.
 As a result of Arabic-speaking tribes settling Tunisia, this region's countryside became mainly Arabic speaking, and not Berber.